H4jen/yspy/README.md

 ### Getting Help
 1. 📋 Review `yspy.log` for detailed error messages
-2. 🔍 Check the [documentation](docs/) for feature-specific guides
-3. 🐛 Report issues on the GitHub repository with log excerpts
+2. Report issues on the GitHub repository with log excerpts
-4. 💡 Check that your ticker symbols are valid (e.g., `AAPL` for Apple)
+3. 💡 Check that your ticker symbols are valid (e.g., `AAPL` for Apple)

 ## 📄 License